Trump attends UFC championship fight in New York, taking a break from Cabinet picks - ExBulletin

 During his campaign, Trump appeared frequently on podcasts, on gaming platforms, and with key supporters who described voting for Trump as a way to demonstrate true manhood.
 While Trump recorded a podcast with Rogan, who himself spoke about hypermasculinity, Harris failed to make a similar appearance, citing scheduling conflicts.

-A return to Madison Square Garden means revisiting the place where a comedian caused an uproar at a Trump rally last month by comparing Puerto Rico to a floating island of garbage.
-Yet Trump continues to relish visits to New York, where he lived for decades, before moving to his Mar-a-Lago club in Palm Beach, Florida.
+A return to Madison Square Garden means revisiting the place where a comedian caused an uproar at a Trump rally last month by comparing Puerto Rico to a “floating island of garbage.”
+Still, Trump continues to enjoy visits to New York, where he has lived. for decades, before moving to his Mar-a-Lago club in Palm Beach, Florida.

 |